So what should you buy to lead a more eco-friendly lifestyle? And how do you know what not to buy?

 You can take reusable containers with you if you are expecting to get takeaway food – you just need something the right size that will be light enough to carry around.
 Some people take reusable containers with them to zero waste shops, although personally I prefer to take reusable bags then transfer the food into containers at home, because bags are easier to carry.
 But whatever works best for you.

 A reusable toothbrush.
-It’s annoying throwing away a whole toothbrush, so I’ve discussed the options for alternatives here.
+I’ve discussed the options here.